 First Monkeys Cloned with Dolly Method

 Chinese scientists have created first primate clones using the same method that made the Dolly sheep two decades ago.
 The cloning technique used was somatic cell nuclear transfer (SCNT) that involves swapping the nucleus of a donor cell into a fertilized egg eradicated of its chromosomes.
 Two monkeys they cloned are named Zhong Zhong and Hua Hua.
-Scientists believe that genetically identical non-human primates can serve as models to study human diseases and other conditions, underlying mechanisms and potential cures.
-However, many countries including the U.S. have strict guidelines and ethical concerns about primate research.
+Scientists believe that genetically identical non-human primates can serve as models to study human diseases and other conditions, underlying mechanisms, and potential cures.
+However, many countries, including the U.S., have strict guidelines and ethical concerns about primate research.

 Treating Diabetes by Regenerating Pancreatic Cells

 In Mount Sinai, Egypt, a group of scientists led by Andrew F. Stewart, MD, have sequenced 38 human insulinomas—benign pancreatic tumors that secrete insulin—with 30,000 genes each and discovered the pathway that lends themselves to new drugs (to make beta cells grow and continue to make insulin).
 Dr. Stewart’s group is working with next-gen DNA and RNA sequencing to identify pathways to the discovery of additional beta cell regenerative drugs.
-So far, they have identified 86 potential candidates of such regenerative drugs that will be more easily tolerated than harmine—a similar drug to regenerate beta cells—and having reduced side effects.
+So far, they have identified 86 potential candidates of such regenerative drugs that will be more easily tolerated than harmine—a similar drug to regenerate beta cells—and have reduced side effects.
 However, to get them in use for the clinical population would take 5-10 years.